Achievable logoAchievable logo

 Sleep physiology

-Sleep alternates between non-rapid eye movement (NREM) and rapid eye movement (REM) stages every ~90 minutes.
-With each cycle, NREM time decreases, and REM time increases.
+Sleep alternates between non-rapid eye movement (NREM) and rapid eye movement (REM) stages about every ~90 minutes.
+Across the night, NREM time decreases and REM time increases.

 1. NREM sleep